-Applicants should include details on their system for fiscal accountability.
-If applicable to this application, applicants should also highlight their experience/capability/capacity to manage subawards.
+Applicants should also highlight their experience/capability/capacity to manage subawards, including details on their system for fiscal accountability.
 Management and staffing patterns should be clearly connected to the project design described in the previous section.

 Applicants should describe the roles and responsibilities of project staff and explain the program's organizational structure and operations.
 Applicants should include a copy of an organizational chart showing how the organization operates, including who manages the finances; how the organization manages subawards, if there are any; and the management of the project proposed for funding.